 3. Serve More Probiotic-Rich Foods

-Building up good gut bacteria can be achieved by serving up more probiotic-rich food, and probiotic supplements may offer additional support.* Fermented foods such as pickles, kombucha (they have many flavored kinds that kids would like), or unsweetened yogurts mixed with fresh chopped or pureed fruit make a great snack.
+Building up good gut bacteria can be achieved by serving up more probiotic-rich food, and probiotic supplements may offer additional support.* Fermented foods such as pickles, kombucha (they have many flavored kinds that kids would like), or unsweetened yogurts mixed with fresh chopped or pureed fruit.
 If you have an extra picky eater, try a kid-friendly probiotic powder that you can mix into their favorite drink, or sprinkle onto their cereal for a painless dose of immune-supporting good bacteria.*

 4. Out with the Sugar and in with Vitamin C-Rich Fruits and Veggies